billahdotdev/Concept-wise-javaScript-Projects/README.md

 25. Custom Elements
     • Project: Create reusable UI components.
     • Description: Build custom HTML elements like a star rating component.

+26. Shadow DOM
+    • Project: Implement a custom modal dialog.
+    • Description: Use the Shadow DOM to encapsulate styles and markup for the modal.